zhongshaoyy/zhongshaoyy.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5th year PhD candidate at South China University of Technology.
 My advisor is Prof. Qiong Liu.
-Before that, I obtained my B.E. degree at South China University of Technology in 2015.
+Before that, I obtained my B.E. degree at School of Software Engineering, South China University of Technology in 2015.

 I am interested in computer vision, deep learning, and machine learning.
 More specifically,